Ken Jeong

 2. Ken Jeong Successful Career

 While finishing his M.D., Ken Jeong attended open mic nights and honed his comedic skills.
 Jeong completed his residency in New Orleans, but his medical career remained his top priority.
 Ken Jeong eventually broke after winning the big easy lay-off in 1995, and NBC president Brandon Tartikoff was able to convince the young physician to relocate to Los Angeles.
-Dynamic, enthusiastic about his job, and with Ken Jeong IQ of 130, we can call him a genius.
+He is dynamic and enthusiastic about his job, and with Ken Jeong's IQ of 130, we can call him a genius.

 In 1998, Jeong led two separate lives.
 Jeong worked as a doctor in Woodland Hills, where he also spent his free time performing stand-up comedy at nightclubs.
 This gave rise to television series like Entourage, The Bureau, and Curb Your Enthusiasm.
 He made his television debut in 2002 on Comedy Central's Cosmic Groove.
 Jeong eventually gave up his practice, despite still having a medical license, after expanding his practice and stand-up opportunities in 2006.